gabrielatwell1987/gabrielatwell1987/README.md

 - JavaScript
 - GSAP

-Please contact me if I can help you with anything!
+Please contact me if you need a frontend dev!

 <!--
 **gabrielatwell1987/gabrielatwell1987** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.